 If you cannot find South Africa on a map, and you do not know who China's president is, you should not be buying emerging markets ETFs, according to a recent study.

-Jimmy Kimmel once asked Americans on a shopping street to name any country on a map.
+Jimmy Kimmel once asked Americans on a shopping street to .
 They were allowed to name any country – including the US.
 All they had to do was point to one and say its name.
 Amusingly, most of the shows’ guests struggled.

 A similar ignorance seems to be plaguing investors in emerging markets ETFs, a new study has found.